 Divorce creates a number of challenges that families must face, especially those with minor children.
-It's valuable for divorcing parents to be informed on the various issues that may affect their family dynamic and to understand how Oklahoma courts will treat factors such as child custody and visitation, issues of paternity, motions to modify, victim protection orders, guardianship, and adoption.
+It’s valuable for divorcing parents to be informed on the various issues that may affect their family dynamic.
+To discuss these factors and how the Oklahoma courts treat them, is family lawyer David Echols, on child custody and visitation, issues of paternity, motions to modify, victim protection orders, guardianship, and adoption.

 Hosted by: Dan Couvrette, CEO, Divorce Magazine

 Guest speakers: Oklahoma Family Lawyer – David Echols.
 A Senior Attorney at Echols & Associates, David.
 W. Echols is an Oklahoma City divorce lawyer who specializes in family law issues such as divorce and child custody.
 Practicing matrimonial law and divorce since 1978, David is an expert in his field and well versed in all matters related to Oklahoma family law.
 He has the extensive experience, reputation, and professionalism that make him an invaluable asset for Oklahoma families and individuals seeking representation and advice.

 Divorce Magazine’s Podcasts are available on iTunes.
 Click here to subscribe.

 Let’s get started.
 We’re going to start with visitation.
 David, can you tell me what the Oklahoma court does to grant visitation and what is the requirement to be granted visitation.

 David Echols: Well, when we’re talking about visitation between parents, the use of the word visitation would indicate that there’s a custodial parent and a visiting parent, and that it’s not joint custody, in which case it would be custodial time between the parents.
 Oklahoma statutes in case law favor an expanded use of visitation.
 Now, this is true around most courts across the country.
 The statute requires the court in deciding custody to assure the child a frequent and continuing contact with both parents.